meltano/cloud-docs/docs/connectors.md

 ## Connector Quality

-* **Platinum** - Platinum connectors are built on the Meltano SDK and are maintained, supported, and tested by Meltano or our Partners.
-Additional SLAs are available for these connectors in Meltano Cloud.
-Contact us to learn more.
 * **Gold** - Gold connectors are built on the Meltano SDK, are actively used by many Meltano Cloud and open source users, and have broad coverage of data and features.
 * **Silver** - Silver connectors may be built on the Meltano SDK, but their open source and Meltano Cloud usage may be lower compared to a Gold connector.
 * **Bronze** - Bronze connectors are not based on the Meltano SDK.
 We have some usage data for this connector in Meltano Core or Cloud.